rkristelijn/react-toolpad/README.md

 # Install dependencies
 npm install

-# Start the development server
+# Start the both the server and the client
 npm start
 ```